void4/FireVR/README.md

 With this, you should be able to semi-accurately place portals.

+To check the orientation:
+Local Y should be up, Z should be facing outwards.

 I'm not quite sure it works completely accurately, and if not what's responsible, but it's a start.

 - **Link Name** The name displayed on the portal.